andyattwell/particles-sim/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## TODO
+- Alpha particles
+    - Stronger attraction
+    - Competes with othe alphas
+- Damage by collition?
+    - The particles die
+    - Cometition?
+- Diferent types of particles
+    - Diferent types of interactions
+- Player
+    - Control with keboard

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).